lutris/lutris/README.rst

 -v, --version              Print the version of Lutris and exit -d, --debug                Show debug messages
--i, --install              Install a game from a yml file -e, --exec                 Execute a program with the lutris runtime -l, --list-games           List all games in database -o, --installed            Only list installed games
+-i, --install              Install a game from a yml file -b, --output-script        Generate a bash script to run a game without the client -e, --exec                 Execute a program with the lutris runtime -l, --list-games           List all games in database -o, --installed            Only list installed games